diecatiamonteiro/final-project-mern/README.md

 📌 **User contacts another user**

-1. Once a booking is accepted, only then is the email form enabled.
+1. Once a booking is accepted, user navigates to My Gigs and can contact other party via an email form.
-2. User clicks "Contact".
+2. User clicks "Message".
+3. A modal pops up with subject and message inputs.
-3. Writes a message in a form with pre-filled sender and receiver emails.
+4. Writes a message in a form with pre-filled sender and receiver emails.
-4. Clicks "Send Message".
+5. Clicks "Send Message".
-5. The other party receives an email.
+6. The other party receives an email and can reply directly.

 #### Error & Edge Case Flow

 📌 **User tries to book a date that was taken**

 1. User navigates to an artist or venue profile.
-2. Tries to select a date that was recently booked by someone else, button is faded and unclickable.
+2. Tries to select a date that was booked by someone else, button is faded and unclickable.
 3. Selects a new date & reattempts booking.

-📌 **User tries to edit booking after it is accepted**

-1. User navigates to Dashboard > My Bookings > Sent.
-2. Tries to edit confirmed booking.
-3. Edit button is disabled.
-4. Message appears: "Your booking was accepted.
-You can no longer edit it."

 📌 **User tries to book without a profile**